2013 Iranian diplomat kidnapping

 Nour Ahmad Nikbakht, an administrative staff member of the Iranian Embassy in Sana'a, Yemen, was kidnapped by Al Qaeda in the Arabian Peninsula in the Yemeni capital on 21 July 2013.
+Nikbakht was abducted while leaving his home in Sana'a by a gunman who was a member of al-Qaeda.
 He was held hostage for two years and released in March 2015 in exchange for five al-Qaeda leaders.
-Nikbakht was abducted while leaving his home in Sana'a by a gunman who was a member of al-Qaeda.
 He returned home safely on March 5, 2015.

 Abduction

 On 21 July 2013, Nikbakht left his house in Sana'a and went to work.
 On his way to the embassy, unidentified gunmen blocked the road, forced him out of his car and abducted him, taking him to an unknown location.
 After he was liberated, Nour-Ahamd stated: "I was kidnapped by unknown gunmen and terrorists as I left my home to go to work."

 According to the Yemeni tribunal, Nour-Ahmad Nikbakht was held by al-Qaeda militants in an area between the southern provinces of Shabwa and Baida.
 Nour-Ahmad described his ordeal: "I was in an extremely difficult situation and I did not know what was happening in the outside world."